Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Preliminaries on Gaussian processes

 \begin{lemma}[Gibbs-Markov property] Consider the GFF $\chi_A=\{\chi_{A,v}\}_{v\in A}$ on a set $A\subsetneq\Z^2$ with Dirichlet boundary condition and let~$B\subseteq A$ be finite.
 Define the random fields $\chi_A^c=\{\chi_{A,v}^c\}_{v \in B}$ and $\chi_A^f=\{\chi_{A,v}^f\}_{v \in B}$ by

 Then $\chi_A^f$ and $\chi_A^c$ are independent with $\chi_A^f\laweq\chi_B$.
 Moreover, $\chi_A^c$ equals~$\chi_A$ on~$A\smallsetminus B $ and its sample paths are discrete harmonic on~$B$. \end{lemma}

-\begin{proof} This is verified directly by writing out the probability density of~$\chi_A$ or, alternatively, by noting that the covariance of $\chi^c_A$ is $G_{A} - G_{B}$, which is harmonic in both variables throughout~$B$.
-We leave further details to the reader. \end{proof}
+\begin{proofsect}{Proof} This is verified directly by writing out the probability density of~$\chi_A$ or, alternatively, by noting that the covariance of $\chi^c_A$ is $G_{A} - G_{B}$, which is harmonic in both variables throughout~$B$.
+We leave further details to the reader. \end{proofsect}

 By way of reference to the spatial scales that these fields will typically be defined over, we refer to $\chi_A^f$ as the \emph{fine} field and $\chi_A^c$ as the \emph{coarse} field.
 However, this should not be confused with the way their actual sample paths look like.
 Indeed, the samples of $\chi_A^f$ will typically be quite rough (being those of a GFF), while the samples of~$\chi_A^c$ will be rather smooth (being discrete harmonic on~$B$).
 Our next goal is to develop a good control of the smoothness of~$\chi_A^c$ precisely.
 A starting point is the following estimate: